 Shoppers’ feelings hold 1 1/2 times more weight than any other factor when it comes to decision making.
 Depending on their age group, shoppers make anywhere from 35%-49% of their purchases on impulse.
 Both of these facts make emotional responses highly coveted in the retail environment.
 Colors and emotions are intricately linked.

-The impact of color in marketing is powerful and specific colors, ranging from warm colors to cool colors, can evoke emotions that influence how we think and feel.
+The impact of color in marketing is powerful.
+Specific colors, ranging from warm colors to cool colors, can evoke emotions that influence how we think and feel.
 For example, color can increase a shopper’s willingness to read packaging by 80%.
 Merchandisers can also use color psychology to elicit the emotions needed to trigger buying decisions and influence consumer behavior.

 In the psychology of color, each hue can evoke different emotions.
 Let’s explore them for each color: